MaxTuron/hrnet/README.md

 The repository of the original project is [here](https://github.com/OpenClassrooms-Student-Center/P12_Front-end).

-Convert 4 plugin jquery in React component and publish one of them as a npm package in npm site.
-I chose to convert and publish the Select Menu.
-The repository of the component is [here](https://github.com/emilie-v11/P14_select-react-bootstrap), and the link to the package on the npm site here. [here](https://www.npmjs.com/package/select-react-bootstrap).

-I have convert the modal component.
+I have converted the modal component.
 The repository is Here

 **Old version of HRnet**